 Wayfinding #

 Contrary to what happens in Android, when the app goes to the background iOS usually doesn’t kill / suspend it, and Situm SDK doesn’t stop.
-It just “freezes” (no processing takes place) and when the app goes back to the background, Situm SDK is able to resume without re-starting.
+It just “freezes” (no processing takes place) and when the app goes back to the foreground, Situm SDK is able to resume without re-starting.
 This is due to how iOS works.

 Anyway, just as in Android, you may call the requestLocationUpdates several times but it will only start positioning once (unless you change the LocationRequest).